July 6, 2022 08:00 am ETEstimated Read Time: 8 Minutes

 Alternatively, reducing consumption is another great way to lower your tolerance if complete abstinence is unappealing or not an option for you due to medicinal needs.
 This can be accomplished in two different ways, the first being microdosing.
 Microdosing is consuming smaller amounts of THC (generally less than 10 milligrams) to feel mild effects.

 It’s important to observe results and adjust accordingly.
-For example, if you are a medical cannabis patient using THC to treat a condition, it’s very important to discuss any consumption reduction with your doctor in order to create a plan that still offers symptom relief.
+For example, if you are a medical cannabis patient using THC to treat a condition, it’s very important to discuss any consumption reduction with your doctor and/or cannabis coach in order to create a plan that still offers symptom relief.

 Switching to cannabis products with less THC and more CBD is also an option.
 Our bodies react to cannabidiol (CBD) and THC differently, so a product with a new cannabinoid ratio could be just what you need.
 On top of the fact that CBD is recognized by the body as a different cannabinoid than THC, CBD doesn’t reduce CB1 receptors in the body like THC does.
 This means that high-CBD products won’t have nearly as much of an impact on your tolerance.